Stevecool023/S.cool_Python/README.md

 > Calculate sum of inputed numbers.\
 > Determine the average of entered numbers.\
 > Calculate the approximate value for pi using Leibniz formula for pi.
 Number of terms are entered by the user.\
+> Display the nth fibonacci number where n is given by the user as input.\

 # Stephen@karanja.